lumeland/lume.land/plugins/metas.md

   image: "$ img.cover attr(src)" # Use the src attribute of img.cover element
 ```

-As of Lume 2.4.0 is possible to use different fallbacks separated with `||`:
+As of Lume 2.4.0, it is possible to use different fallbacks separated with `||`:

 ```yml
 metas: